Hansmu/docker-tutorial/README.md

 Images are app binaries and dependencies, with metadata about the image data and how to run the image.
 It's not a complete OS.
 No drivers and such.
 It's not booting up a full OS, just starting an application.
 It can be pretty small.

+When choosing images from hub.docker.com, then it's safest to start with the official ones.
+They're the ones with the word official under them.
+It doesn't have a forward slash in front of it.
+When a user creates an image, then it has to be done from under a user.
+So the image name becomes `<username>/<image repository names>`.
+Docker has a group of people actually working on the official images, to make sure they are well documented and tested.
+They usually work with the official team of that specific software.

+Images have tags ont the Docker hub with which they can be referred to.
+E.g. with Nginx 1/1.11/latest/1.11.9 all of these would refer to the same thing during the filming of the tutorial.
+When you're actually using images in your application, then you'd probably want the most specific version.
+Otherwise if you'd specify say just nginx:1, then it'd download the newest version of nginx that starts with the version 1, so 1.X.X.
+But that can lead to inconsistencies during installation.

+The image ID is based upon on the cryptographic sha of each image in the Docker hub.
+So if you download the latest version using different specifiers, like 1.11, 1.11.9, latest, then you'd get images listed locally that have the same image ID for those three specifiers.
+So it's just 3 tags with the same image ID.
+It's not taking up 3x the space, they're all just referring to the same image that locally exists on the machine.